 Contact an Estate Planning Attorney

 Dealing with the loss or damage of a will can be a stressful and overwhelming experience.
-An estate planning attorney can guide you through the process of probating a damaged or destroyed will and ensure that your loved one’s final wishes are carried out.
+To ensure your loved one’s final wishes are carried out, you can hire an estate planning attorney.
+They can guide you through the process of probating a damaged or destroyed will.
 They can also advise you on how to safely store your will and review and update it as needed.

-When a will is submitted for probate, the court will determine its validity and authenticity.
-If the will is accepted, the court will appoint an executor to carry out the instructions laid out in the will.
-The executor will be responsible for managing the deceased person’s assets, paying debts and taxes, and distributing the remaining assets to the beneficiaries as specified in the will.
+When you submit a will for probate, the court will determine its validity and authenticity.
+When the court accepts the will, the court appoints an executor.
+This executor is responsible for carrying out the instructions in the will.
+The executor’s responsibilities include managing the deceased person’s assets and paying debts and taxes.
+They are also responsible for distributing the remaining assets to the beneficiaries as specified in the will.

 It’s important to note that the probate process can be time-consuming and costly.
-An estate planning attorney can help you navigate the process and ensure that everything is done in a timely and efficient manner.
+An estate planning attorney can help you navigate the process.
+It is important to ensure that you do everything in a timely and efficient manner.

 In Summary

 Realizing that a will is damaged or destroyed can be a stressful and overwhelming experience.
-Yet there are options for probating a damaged or destroyed will.
-It’s important to take action as soon as possible and to contact an estate planning attorney to guide you through the process.
+However, you have options for probating a damaged or destroyed will.
+It’s important to take action as soon as possible either through probate, or contacting a probate attorney.

-How to Make Certain Your Will is Found When Needed
+How to Make Certain Your Own Will is Found When Needed